 Lorentz Factor (γ) Calculator

-Find time dilation, length contraction, relativistic mass, and kinetic energy at any fraction of the speed of light.
+Find time dilation, length contraction, and relativistic mass at any fraction of the speed of light.

 The Lorentz Factor γ (gamma) = 1 / √(1 − v²/c²) Where v = velocity, c = speed of light (299,792,458 m/s).
 The Lorentz factor is the central quantity of Einstein’s special relativity — it appears in every relativistic formula.
 At low speeds (v « c), γ ≈ 1 and all relativistic effects vanish.
 As v → c, γ → ∞, which is why no massive object can reach the speed of light.